google/deps.dev/util/semver/README.md

-The semver package implements parsing, ordering, and matching of versions, as defined by [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html), with support for extensions and quirks implemented by a number of package management systems, including Go and npm.
+The semver package implements parsing, ordering, and matching of versions, as defined by [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html), with support for extensions and quirks implemented by a number of package management systems, including:
+- Cargo
+- Go
+- Maven
+- NPM
+- NuGet
+- PyPI
+- RubyGems
+- Composer

 For a detailed description of what is supported, see `version.go`.